 Analyzing Coinbase Global's Unusual Options Activity

 On Monday, shares of Coinbase Global (NASDAQ:COIN) saw unusual options activity.
-After the option alert, the stock price moved down to $220.08.
+After the option alert, the stock price moved up to $242.29.

 - Trade Type: PUT